727 Total complaints

 Crash: No Fire: No Unknown

-Feb 2026 POWER TRAIN,FORWARD COLLISION AVOIDANCE My vehicles transmission suddenly failed on the highway and caused me to almost crash; I lost control of the vehicle but no damage was sustained to the car. the transmission failed without any incident or reason; further research indicates multiple class action lawsuits against toyota for knowingly selling malfunctioning UA80 Transmissions in many of there 2018-2024 models, including my 2018 Camry XSE.
+Feb 2026 POWER TRAIN My vehicles transmission suddenly failed on the highway and caused me to almost crash; I lost control of the vehicle but no damage was sustained to the car. the transmission failed without any incident or reason; further research indicates multiple class action lawsuits against toyota for knowingly selling malfunctioning UA80 Transmissions in many of there 2018-2024 models, including my 2018 Camry XSE.
 7grand for a repair on a vehicle that I purchased for 30k and the vehicle was certified by toyota.

 Incident: Feb 2026 , OH